Real Topological Hochschild Homology of Perfectoid Rings: Introduction

 Besides the importance of further $\THR$ computations for their own sake, there are at least two motivations for our investigations.

 First, Bhatt, Morrow, and Scholze \cite{BMS18}, \cite{BMS19}, and \cite{BS22} have presented several approaches to integral $p$-adic Hodge theory.
 The approach of \cite{BMS19} relies on computations of topological Hochschild (and cyclic) homology for perfectoid and more generally quasiregular semiperfectoid rings.
 They moreover study certain motivic filtrations on $\THH$ and $\TC$.
 The latter then leads to a suitable definition of syntomic cohomology, and the generalization of Fontaine's period rings $A_{inf}(R)$ appears as $\pi_0 \TC^{-}(R;\Z_p)$ for perfectoid rings $R$.
 In this article, we refine several key results of \cite{BMS19} to the real setting, thus making a first step towards \emph{real integral $p$-adic Hodge theory}.
-This will be continued by the second author in \cite{Par23}, where $\THR$ of quasiregular semiperfectoid and quasisyntomic rings will be investigated.
+This has been continued by the second author in \cite{Par23}, where $\THR$ of quasiregular semiperfectoid and quasisyntomic rings has been investigated, and motivic filtrations on $\THR$ and its companions have been established.
 (There is also very interesting recent work on more classical real Hodge theory, see e.g.\ \cite{BW20}, but that's another story.)

 Second, some time ago, Harpaz, Nikolaus, and Shah announced the construction of a real refinement of the cyclotomic trace.
 This real trace should then satisfy a real refinement of the theorems of Dundas, Goodwillie, and McCarthy, and hopefully also of the recent results of Clausen-Mathew-Morrow \cite{CMM21} as quoted in \cite[Theorem 7.15]{BMS19}.
 This work on the real trace has not yet appeared on arXiv, but it has already been used by Land \cite{L23} in his work on Gabber rigidity for hermitian $K$-theory.
 We expect that it will lead to many more interesting results about hermitian $K$-theory, and we hope that the results of this article will be useful for this.